 Runners will enjoy one aid station per loop fully stocked with water, electrolytes, and a wide selection of foods.
 You will also have access to your vehicle and are allowed to set up supplies near the aid station.
 A second water fountain is located about half way through the loop.

 New this year, there is only one turn-around point for the 50 mile event.
 The parking lot at the foot of Sunset Blvd. is "Race Headquarters."
 This is where you will park, check in, set up your supplies, get aid, and have your completed laps counted.
 It is now the finish line for the 50 km. and 50 mile events.

-The start line for all races is a 0.3 mile walk from this area, and after a short announcement we will head there about 6:15.
-Note that it will be dark at this time of the year.(see Lighting needs section below).
+The start line for all races is a 0.3 mile walk from this area, and after a short announcement we will head there about 6:45.
+Note that it will still be a little dark at this time of the year.(see Lighting needs section below).

 The first running loop for everyone is 4.2 miles followed by multiple 4.47 mile loops.

 The next finishing distance is 50 miles.
 So that you can finish back at Race HQ, after your 11th lap you'll run out 0.55 miles to a turn-around point then run back to the finish line at Race HQ.
 The turn-around point will be clearly marked with chalk and a small sign.
 You'll have time to get to know this location well, but ask us as you go by if you are confused.

 Runners will be allowed to choose their distance during the race, but a runner can only be a finisher at one distance.
 Once reaching the 50 km point, a runner must decide whether to continue or stop.
 If the runner stops at 50 km., he/she is a finisher in that race and his/her tag will be pulled.
 Choosing to go beyond the 50 km. point makes the runner an entrant and competitor in the 50 mile event.
 You cannot continue past one distance and decide later that you want to be scored in the earlier distance.
 If you have questions, please ask.